gogama/ruminations/android/devices/cedric/cedric-lineage-20211003-microG.md

 ### More IMEI 0/0 issues

-- I ran into the IMEI 0/0 problem multiple times in the install process.
+I ran into the IMEI 0/0 problem multiple times during this install process.
+I think there is a good chance they are caused (and fixed) by the custom ROM, *i.e.* the Lineage or Lineage for microG install ZIP.
+It seems likely that whatever manages the IMEI on cedric is very sensitive and that some builds of the ZIP break it or misconfigure it, while other builds of the same software work just fine.

-- It seems to me that the most likely cause was the OS build/ZIP version.
-For example, I installed `lineage-18.1-20211002-microG-cedric.zip` (SHA256 `3221ab3805b4f0f3037dd7d1d0fc89edd54119220c68f808e6e361c51c3dbb0c`) multiple times but each time I booted into LineageOS after installing it, I had IMEI 0/0.
+- For example, I installed `lineage-18.1-20211002-microG-cedric.zip` (SHA256 `3221ab3805b4f0f3037dd7d1d0fc89edd54119220c68f808e6e361c51c3dbb0c`) multiple times but each time I booted into LineageOS after installing it, I had IMEI 0/0.
 The first time I installed the 20210914 build it worked!
-- This suggests to me that the IMEI 0/0 is very ROM version/build sensitive and the correct approach to debugging IMEI 0/0 is to keep trying build versions until one works.
+- This suggests to me that the correct approach to debugging IMEI 0/0 is to keep trying build versions until one works.